pkic/pkimm/categories/knowledge-and-training/_index.md

 - Approach to monitor and assess the education results

 Methods to provide education can vary:
-- internal or external courses
+- Internal or external courses
-- incentives and rewards
+- Incentives and rewards
-- mentoring, coaching, and shadowing
+- Mentoring, coaching, and shadowing
-- competitions and challenges
+- Competitions and challenges

 #### Assessment